consilience/laravel-odoo-api-client/README.md

 Just set up some config, get a client from the `OdooApi` facade, and throw it some data.

+Ideally this would be in two parts: an API package and the Laravel wrapper.
+That can still be done later, but for now this meets our requirements and some helpers provided by laravel make things run a lot smoother (collections, array/object dot-notation access).

 # Installation

 Through composer: